sros-yort/ios-radom-keyboard-keys/README.md

 # SecureKeyboard

-SecureKeyboard is a swift static library for random keyboard.
+SecureKeyboard is a swift static library for random keyboard keys.

 ## How Link the static library and resource bundle to the swift app